wpatter6/PokemonGoDiscordRaidBot/README.md

 * !city [name] - \*Will set the city of the current server.
 This value gets appended to the location when using the Google geocoding API for better accuracy.
 * !channelcity [channel name] [city name] - \*Will set the city of the selected channel to be used in Google geocoding.
 * !help - Shows this message.

+## How to make a new language:
+* Copy the `Languages/en-us.json` file, and modify the values in that file to translated versions.
+This will require a basic knowledge of C# format strings and regular expressions.
+* Contact me with the new language file and I'll add it to the releases!